 - 1. Rotations are optional for all students.
-Up to three rotations are allowed and all three rotations must be complete by the middle of the spring semester, if not before. - 2.
+Up to three rotations are allowed and all three rotations must be completed by the middle of the spring semester, or earlier. - 2.
 Each student choosing to rotate must rotate through at least one Plant Biology lab (the PI in the lab must have at least a partial or adjunct appointment in PLB). - 3.
-Once an advisor has been identified, by mutual consent, the student may choose to discontinue further rotations, as long as the requirement to rotate through at least one PLB lab has been met. - 4.
+Once an advisor is identified, by mutual consent, the student may choose to discontinue further rotations, as long as the requirement to rotate through at least one PLB lab has been met. - 4.
 For students that start early, summer rotations can be of varying length but count towards the three-rotation maximum.
 Rotations beginning in the fall are limited to 1/2 semester, or approximately seven weeks. - 5.
-By the middle of the spring semester, the student must identify an advisor and receive written consent that the student can join their laboratory.
+By the middle of the spring semester, the student must identify an advisor and receive written consent for joining that laboratory.
 After agreement is reached, the student must notify their First Year Advisory Committee and the Graduate Secretary. - 6.
 In exceptional instances, a fourth rotation during the last half of the spring semester may be allowed.
 The fourth rotation must be approved by the First Year Advisory Committee. - 7.
-All students must have identified an advisor by the end of their second semester or withdraw or be dismissed from the graduate program.
+All students must identify an advisor by the end of their second semester or withdraw or be dismissed from the graduate program.